 Fowler vs Smith – DAZN – Oct 9 – 2 pm ET

-Tickets for the huge domestic Super-Welterweight showdown between Liam Smith and Anthony Fowler taking place at the M&S Bank Arena Liverpool on Saturday October 9 will go on sale this week.
+Tickets for the huge domestic Super-Welterweight showdown between Liam Smith and Anthony Fowler taking place at the M&S Bank Arena Liverpool Saturday October 9, shown live worldwide on DAZN.
 Click here to buy tickets!